John Cowan, Lord Cowan

 John Cowan, Lord Cowan (1798–1878) was a Scottish judge who rose to be a Senator of the College of Justice.

 Life

 He was born on 6 July 1798.
 He is thought to be the son of Richard Cowan WS an Edinburgh lawyer working at Drummond Place in the 1820s.

-He qualified as an advocate around 1825.
+He qualified as an advocate in 1822.

 In 1830 he is operating as an advocate from 30 Drummond Place (possibly his father's office) and from 1840 at 2 North Charlotte Street off Charlotte Square in Edinburgh.

 He was created a Senator in 1851.
 At this stage he lived at 4 Ainslie Place on the prestigious Moray Estate in western Edinburgh.

 In later life he lived at Elmbank on Whitehouse Loan in south Edinburgh.

 He died in Edinburgh on 1 August 1878 aged 80.
 He is buried with his family in "Lords Row" on the western wall of Dean Cemetery.